Painting Referral Sites

 - Embody Integrity

 While I am not saying the BBB is a bad painting referral site, I just don’t think they carry much weight.
-I think the majority of consumers would assume that there is a very strict policy and application process to be a part of the BBB.
-I just called and asked what the criteria was to join the BBB.
-The gal on the phone informed me that to join, you need to have been in business for one year, and not have any government judgements against you.
+I think the majority of consumers would assume that there are a very strict policy and application process to be a part of the BBB.
+I just called and asked what the criteria were to join the BBB.
+The gal on the phone informed me that to join, you need to have been in business for one year, and not have any government judgments against you.
 That bar feels very low.
 I then asked how much it would cost, and it turns out that it is based on how many employees you have, but, if you have more employees, you do not necessarily get more services.
 After I asked about the dues, she quickly wanted to talk about different marketing options to advertise my business through them.
 Clearly, the BBB has turned into a marketing agency of sorts.

 The biggest value that the BBB brings is clearly from a marketing perspective, and in that, mainly in web presence.
 Because they have so many organizations linking to their site, the BBB has a lot of Google power.
 A link from the BBB is more powerful than their consumer protection powers.
 The BBB has a rating system, but I cannot determine why some businesses have ratings, and others do not.
 The BBB reports complaints against companies, but all complaints must be in writing.
 Companies are given the opportunity to respond to the BBB (even if they are not a member).

 I believe that the BBB would better serve the community at large (as its mission states) if it was funded by means other than membership dues.
 I believe this creates a conflict of interest that most people do not understand.
-It can be a good marketing tool for businesses, but does not really provide the protection that many consumers assume it provides.
+It can be a good marketing tool for businesses but does not really provide the protection that many consumers assume it provides.
 I will add that they do have an arbitration service that might be helpful.
-I have no experience with it, but could be of help to a consumer if things get that bad.
+I have no experience with it but could be of help to a consumer if things get that bad.

 Yelp has mainly been used to gather and aggregate reviews on restaurants and entertainment venues, but you might not know that it is a painting referral site.
 It is also the search platform Apple uses (through Siri) on your iPhone.
 Yelp is considered by some to be a social media platform, as it has a membership area, a way to message people, and in the past has organized local events.
 However, keep in mind, they have an advertising component which is how they create revenue.
 What I don’t like is their ability to screen reviews.
 They have a “secret” algorithm that will hide some reviews.
 If you are not a veteran “Yelper” than your reviews may not be seen.
 They claim that this is to prevent bad or inaccurate reviews.
 But, their formulas still allow for bad reviews.
 For example, we have a negative review on Yelp from someone that never did business with us.
-He simply did not like our deposit policy…but that review shows, while other positive reviews from actual customers of ours, are hidden.
+He simply did not like our deposit policy…but that review shows, while other positive reviews from actual customers of ours are hidden.

 Truth be told, we did try the platform as an advertising vehicle.
 We were required to sign a year contract, and when we experienced the problems of the reviews being screened, we decided to cancel our subscription.
 Needless to say, we have not seen great things come from advertising with Yelp.
 To their credit, Yelp allows the business owners to respond to reviews, which is nice…there is always two sides to every story.